380 Albert St, Melbourne, Australia

 3. Reducing Bias and Fairness Issues

 AI models can unintentionally embed biases from training data.
-Explainability allows
+Explainability in AI allows

-developers and stakeholders to identify, analyze, and fix unfair patterns before they cause
+developers to identify, analyze, and fix unfair patterns before they cause harm

 More ethical AI systems that promote fairness, equity, and social responsibility.